anu003/Cuisine-Cruisings/README.md

 ## Possible Next Steps
 * Equally distributed data - Since two of my data sources were from the BBC group, a disproportionate portion of my data has English/Scottish recipes.
 For future work, I would like to get more data to get an equally distributed dataset
-* Other recipe details (cooking time, cooking methods, nutritional value) - I would also like to use other recipe details to improve the performance of my models, as well as my recommendations
+* Other recipe details (cooking time, cooking methods, nutritional value) - I would also like to use other recipe details to improve the performance of my models, as well as my recommendations.
-Historical colonization data and spice routes
+* Historical colonization data and spice routes - For this project I validated my results based on what made intuitive sense.
+For future work, I would like to use historical colonization data as well as spice routes data to validate the results of my similarity analysis model.

 ## Toolkit + Credits
 data sources: